 - Set air control to a desired setting.
 If smoke pours down across the glass (waterfall effect) this indicates you have shut the control down too soon or you are using too low a setting.
-The wide range control makes finding the desired setting for your application easy.
+The wide range control panel makes finding the desired setting for your application easy.
 As every home's heating needs vary (ie. insulation, windows, climate, etc.) the proper setting can only be found by trial and error and should be noted for future burns. - 2.
-To refuel, adjust air control to "High" position(all the way to the left), and give the fire time to brighten.
-Open the door slowly, this will prevent backpuffing or flame roll-out. - 3.
-Use wood of different shape, diameter and length ( recommended 18"(457mm)).
-Load your wood and try to place the logs so that the air can flow between them.
+To refuel, adjust air control to high, and give the fire time to brighten.
+Open the door slowly, this will prevent backpuffing. - 3.
+Use wood of different shape, diameter and length (up to 18").
+Load your wood endwise and try to place the logs so that the air can flow between them.
 Always use dry wood. - 4.
 Do not load fuel to a height or in such a manner that would be hazardous when opening the door. - 5.
 For extended or overnight burns, unsplit logs are preferred.
-Remember to char the wood completely on "High" setting before adjusting air control to the "Low" setting for overnight burn.
+Remember to char the wood completely on maximum setting before adjusting air control for overnight burn.